 Stage two: The listener summarises what the speaker has said and then answers.

 Stage three: When answering the listener addresses all issues and concerns of the speaker.

 Often the reason that people can't hear each other very well, is that they are feeling upset and angry - not that they don't have the skills to listen.
 In this situation, a structured conversation with a lot of rules may not be what people most need!
 Make sure people understand how the tool will work, and only use it if both people are genuinely willing.

 15 - 40 minutes; 5 - 30 people

 Withholds are thoughts that we keep to ourselves.
 They usually have to do with judgements about ourselves, others, or what is happening in the group.
-For this tool to work there needs to be a climate of generous listening, which may take some time to achieve.
+For this tool to work there needs to be a culture of listening to and accepting each other, which may take some time to achieve.
 It may be helpful if the group commits to putting aside enough time to relax together and do this exercise.